bmabsout/resume/resume.md

 AUB
 :  __2016__
-  Working as a researcher on a neural networks/swarm systems paper
+  Working as a researcher on my neural networks/swarm systems paper

 ------